 To complete work for a bachelor's degree in any Course (major), each student must fulfill the General Institute Requirements and must complete the departmental program specified by that Course.
 Details on General Institute Requirements and on selecting a major course of study are discussed elsewhere in this section.

 The program for the SB takes four years of full-time study for most students.
-Of the freshmen who entered between 2005 and 2009, the percentage of students who received their degrees within six years of entrance was about 92 percent.
+Of the first-year undergraduates who entered between 2012 and 2016, the percentage of students who received their degrees within six years of entrance was about 95 percent.